kryptokrauts/aepp-sdk-java/README.md

   maven { url "https://oss.jfrog.org/artifactory/oss-snapshot-local" }
 }

-compile "com.kryptokrauts:aepp-sdk-java:0.0.1-SNAPSHOT"
+compile "com.kryptokrauts:aepp-sdk-java:1.0.1-SNAPSHOT"
 ```

 ## Documentation

 The services of the SDK can be accessed using the factory pattern.
-Every service has it's own factory which allows to get the service either with default config (devnet and edgenet node) or using a XServiceConfiguration builder pattern configuration object:
+Every service has its own factory which allows to get the service either with default config (`ae_devnet` using `https://sdk-testnet.aepps.com/v2`) or using a XServiceConfiguration builder pattern configuration object:

 ```
 new ChainServiceFactory().getService(); // get default configured service